malvag/distributed-ml-bench/README.md

 kubens kubeflow
 ```

-We install all the dependencies for argo workflows and kubeflow training.
+Now, We install the dependencies for Argo workflows and Kubeflow training.

 ```bash
 kubectl kustomize manifests | kubectl apply -f -